jekyll SEO template - The Best Alternative to Blogging on Medium

 2. Use this template for multiple SEO optimizations

 I've added a bunch of SEO related features to the barebones Pixyll template and you can get it if you subscribe to my mailing list.
+I promise no spam and you can unsubscribe at any time.

 Do you struggle to attract organic traffic to your blog?